floesche/neuView/docs/development-notes/HEXAGON_GRID_REFACTOR_SUMMARY.md

 **Added to `pyproject.toml`**:
 - `cairosvg` - Required for SVG to PNG conversion
-- `pillow` - Required for direct PNG generation
+- `pycairo` and `cairosvg` - Required for PNG generation via SVG conversion

 ### 5. Example and Documentation